Doug DeMartin

 Doug DeMartin (born July 4, 1986, in Mason, Michigan) is an American soccer player who last played for Portland Timbers in the USSF Division-2 Professional League.

 Career

 College and amateur

-DeMartin played college soccer at Michigan State University for four years from 2004 to 2008, where he scored 38 goals and tallied 85 points.
-During his senior season at Michigan State he was named Big Ten Player of the Year, Offensive Player of the Big Ten Championship, NSCAA second team All-America, as well as First-Team ESPN The Magazine Academic All-America.
+DeMartin played college soccer at Michigan State University for four years from 2004 to 2008, scoring 38 goals and tallying 85 points.
+During his senior season at Michigan State, he was named Big Ten Player of the Year, Offensive Player of the Big Ten Championship, NSCAA second team All-America, as well as First-Team ESPN The Magazine Academic All-America.

-During his college years he also spent three seasons in the USL Premier Development League, playing for West Michigan Edge and the Michigan Bucks.
+During his college years, he also spent three seasons in the USL Premier Development League, playing for West Michigan Edge and the Michigan Bucks.